DeanDodds/milestoneProject3/README.md

 - a Procfile file - this pecifies the commands that are executed by the app on startup in you github repository.

-1. To begain with HEROKU you must  firt create an account.
+1. To begain with HEROKU you must firt create an account. on the <a href="https://id.heroku.com/login">HEROKU website</a>
 2. Once logged in create new app. when seleting the app name this app keep in mind that it must be unique. and then select your region and create app.
 3. Then select the deploy tab and scoll to the deployment method section. you can connect you app by either the HEROKU CLI or through Github.
 I selected GitHuB so i can use the automatic deployment feature
 4. Then go to the settings tab and set up you Congfi Vars.
 These variables will be the same as the ones in you env.py file
 5. You can then go back to the deploy tab and select automatic deployment
 6. you site is now live
 ------

 # 6. Credits <a id="credits"></a>